geekrelief/gdnim/README.md

      If this is looking stale, create an issue I'll update it with godot's latest commits
  - Configure the build.ini for your setup
  - Compile the build script: nim c build
+ - See available tasks: `./build help`
+ - Download Nim prerequisite libraries: `./build prereqs`
- - Build the godot binaries: ./build gdengine
+ - Build the godot binaries: `./build gdengine`
- - Generate the godot-nim bindings: ./build genapi
+ - Generate the godot-nim bindings: `./build genapi`
- - Build watcher and components: ./build cleanbuild
+ - Build watcher and components: `./build cleanbuild`

- - Generate a new component specifying base class module: ./build gencomp my_comp node_2d
+ - Generate a new component specifying base class module: `./build gencomp my_comp node_2d`
- - Modify components/my_comp.nim
+ - Modify `components/my_comp.nim`
- - Run editor: ./build gd
+ - Launch godot editor: `./build gd` (if this fails, launch godot manually, or see the Setup section)
- - Run scene using component, make a modification to component: ./build
+ - Run scene using component, make a modification to component: `./build`
  - Hot reload should occur (check console or editor console for output)
  - **Note:** The hot module contains save and load macros to persist state between reloads.

 ### Main commands ###
- - Run Godot: ./build gd
+ - Launch godot editor: `./build gd`
- - Hot Reload your script (after modification): ./build
+ - Hot Reload your script (after modification): `./build`
- - If you need to restart the app, build and move the dll with then run again: ./build -m
+ - If you need to restart the app, build and move the dll with then run again: `./build -m`

 ## Prerequites ##
   - VSCode